supaflare/supaflare/README.md

 1. Visit [https://supaflare.licit.dev](https://supaflare.licit.dev).
 2. Use Magic Link to login or sign in with GitHub.
 3. Create and manage your links!
+URLs have to start with a protocol such as `https://` or `ftp://`.
 4. Test your links at [https://out.licit.dev/](https://out.licit.dev/)`slug`

 ## Supabase Features Used